ThierryM1212/blobs-topia/README.md

 ## blobs-bot
-Off-chain bot that can process the dApp requests, not mandatory as the buttons exists in the front end
+Off-chain bot that can process the dApp requests, not mandatory as the buttons exists in the front end Fight bot allowing to automatically re-engage the fight for a configured amount